jrm2319/p8105_final_project/p8105_final_project.md

 general public while identifying lesser-read genres to create opportunities for re-engagement.

+**The intended final products**:

+A Website with:

+- About

+- Analysis

+- Dashboard

-**The intended final products**: Website with: About Analysis Dashboard Report – Hypothesis Testing Results Recommendations page
+- Report – Hypothesis Testing Results

+- Recommendations page

 **The anticipated data sources**: We plan to use open source data from
 GoodReads: (<https://github.com/zygmuntz/goodbooks-10k>)